-Understanding the differences between E2 and L-1 visas will help you decide which visa is your best option.
+Understanding the differences between E-2 Visas and L-Visas will help you decide which visa is your best option.
 The key difference between the two visas is that the E-2 visa is intended for use by foreign investors, not employees seeking to immigrate.
 What are the key differences between the E-2 and L-1 visas?
 What are the pros and cons of each visa, and who is eligible?

 Applying for an L-Visa in Florida